Role Based Access Control

 This allows operational flexibility without granting full administrative control.
 To edit, click Edit Role, make changes, and click Save.

-This is a read-only role with customizable visibility into specific modules.
+This is a read-only role with customisable visibility into specific modules.
 It’s meant for users who need oversight without making changes.

 They can be assigned: